-- a) An extension of the 60 calendar day timeline may be granted only if: (a) exceptional circumstances with respect to the review and investigation of a particular complaint; or (b) the parent and the LEA or other public agency involved voluntarily agree to extend the time to resolve the matter through mediation or alternative means of dispute resolution, if available in the State.
-All parties will be informed in writing of the extension, the circumstances for the extension and the new timelines for resolution of the complaint. - b) The State Educational Agency's final decision shall contain effective implementation procedures, if needed, including: (a) technical assistance activities; (b) negotiations; and (c) corrective actions to achieve compliance.
+- a) An extension of the 60 calendar day timeline may be granted only if: (a) exceptional circumstances exist with respect to a particular State complaint; or (b) the parent and the LEA or other public agency involved voluntarily agree to extend the time to resolve the matter through mediation or alternative means of dispute resolution, if available in the State. - b) The State Educational Agency's final decision shall contain effective implementation procedures, if needed, including: (a) technical assistance activities; (b) negotiations; and (c) corrective actions to achieve compliance.